psten/dash-srd.js/README.md

 viewpoint.
 From the original MPD, it only retains the selected spatial segments and generates as many MPD as selected Representations.
-Then, the player feeds each individual MPD as an object to a dash.js instance.
-Therefore, dash.js is slightly modified to be able to handle an MPD object as input instead of an MPD URL.
+Then, the player feeds each individual MPD as an object to a dash.js instance. **Therefore, dash.js is slightly modified to be able to handle an MPD object as input instead of an MPD URL.**

-In addition, the sash-srd.js player assumes two things.
+In addition, the dash-srd.js player assumes two things.
 The first assumption is that the first AdaptationSet of the MPD contains the legacy content which is also the fallback layer of the dash-srd.js player.
 Having such legacy content enables backward compatibility of the MPD regarding non-SRD aware DASH players.
 And the second is that if the fallbacklayer has non-multiplexed audio, the audio will be in the second AdaptationSet of the manifest file.

 ## License